The Broken Promise of Agricultural Progress

 Introduction Foreword by Iain McCalman and Libby Robin 1.
 Hooves 2.
 Bores 3.
 Scrub 4.
 Wheat 5.
 Dust 6.
 Reeds 7.
 Cotton Conclusion

 Cameron Muir is Australian Research Council Postdoctoral Fellow at the Australian National University and the National Museum of Australia.
-In 2013-14, he was Fellow at the Rachel Carson Center for Environment and Society, Ludwig Maximilian University of Munich, Germany, and a visiting scholar at The University of Wisconsin-Madison’s Center for Culture, History, and Environment (CHE),part of the Nelson Institute for Environmental Studies, USA.
+From 2013 to 2014, he was Fellow at the Rachel Carson Center for Environment and Society, Ludwig Maximilian University of Munich, Germany, and a visiting scholar at The University of Wisconsin-Madison’s Center for Culture, History, and Environment (CHE),part of the Nelson Institute for Environmental Studies, USA.